Novo Cruzeiro

 Novo Cruzeiro is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 31,335 people living in a total area of 1,701 km².
+Its population as of 2020 was estimated to be 31,335 people living in a total area of 1,701 km2.
 The city belongs to the mesoregion of Jequitinhonha and to the microregion of Araçuaí.
 The elevation of the municipal seat is 980 meters.
 It became a municipality in 1943.

 Most of the population lives in the rural area, with over 10,000 people still engaged in agriculture, which is mainly subsistence.

+History

 Novo Cruzeiro was founded by Anastácio Roque Esteves, who settled here in 1917 along the banks of the Ribeirão São Bento, a tributary of the Rio Gravatá.
 The first name was Fazenda Santa Maria do Ribeirão da Pedra, then Vila Gravatá, São Bento, and finally Novo Cruzeiro, the name coming from the change of the currency of the country from mil réis to the Cruzeiro.